acorn-io/acorn-oss-workshop/volumes.md

 }
 ```

-Note: by default a volume is created using the default StorageClass, a size of 10G and a "readWriteOnce" access mode.
-This can be customized to one needs using the dedicated properties.
+Note: by default a volume is created using the *default* StorageClass, a size of 10G and a "readWriteOnce" access mode.
+This can be customized to one needs using dedicated properties.

 Once defined in the *volumes* top level key, we need to mount each volumes in the corresponding container knowing that:
 - postgres persists its data in */var/lib/postgresql/data*